SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/JS210_CourseNotes_Rewrite.md

   **An empty empty does not have any output for example!**

 - **the value `undefined` has no built-in object counterpart, what about `null`?
 As it seems both `undefined` and `null` have no built-in Object counterpart.
 Is this really true**

+- **Apparently arrow functions solve a problem called `lost execution context`.
+What is that that `lost execution context` exactly?**

+- **One example why knowing when what is coerced in to what is essential to know.**

+  - When `x` is a `String`, the expressions `x = x + 1;` and `x++` are **not equivalent**.

+  What happens is the following:

+  - ```javascript
+    > let x = "5" // declare a local variable with identifier 'x' to hold the string "5"
+    > x = x + 1   // number 1 is coerced into a string and concatenated to the string "5" ==> "51"
+    = "51"        // which changes the value of 'x' from "5" to "51"
+    ```

+  - ```javascript
+    > let y = "5" // declare a local variables with identifier 'y' to hold the string "5"
+    > y++         // string is coerced into a Number and that number is incremented from 5 to 6.
+                  // 5 is returned since the post-increment operator returns the number BEFORE incr.
+                  // and NOT the number after incrementation
+    ```

+- Does JS coerce values into strings implicitly when non-string values are used as Object keys?

+- Be aware of how default sorting is executed in JS.
+Apparently `Array.prototype.sort` converts values to strings and then sorts the array based on that string?

+- LS seems to make a difference between variable shadowing and dynamic typing in the following way:

+  - If some variable is declared and initialized to some value and then re-assigned in the same scope, LS does not consider this to be variable shadowing but dynamic typing, since any variable can be re-assigned to a value of any type at any point in time.

+    ```javascript
+    var foo = 1;

+    function foo() {}

+    // after hoisting

+    function foo() {}
+    var foo = 1;      // 'foo' is simply re-assigned to Number 1
+    ```

+  - If some variable declared at an outer scope, and then an insider/deeper scope declares a new variable in that nested scope with the same identifier, LS considers this variable shadowing.

+    ```javascript
+    function bar() {
+      let foo = 2;       // this is a new scope, so this 'foo' shadows the global 'foo'
+      console.log(foo);  // logs 2
+    }

+    let foo = 1; // this global is not accessible until this line
+    bar();
+    ```

+- What exactly is the `global` object?

+- Understand how lexicographical string comparison works

+- Why should arrow functions not be used to declare actual functions?

+  #### Do not use arrow methods to define an actual method

+  Arrow functions can be used as we did up until know i.e. passed as callback argument to a function invocation but arrows functions should never be used to define an actual method as arrow functions have the following  subtle difference in behavior as opposed to 'normally declared functions' which usually make arrow functions unsuitable for function/method declaration.

+  This important distinction is ??? !!!

+- What does a closure keep track of?

+- Understand how a JavaScript program read from source code, how the modules are loaded into a program (which is probably different depending on the environment the program is executed in browser; node; other?) and what procedure the program goes through up to execution.